Communication Career Opportunities

 Special Project

 The Special Project course affords students a unique opportunity to focus exclusively on larger written or multimedia projects intended to enhance the quality and quantity of their Digital Media Portfolio, a requisite component of the Communication, Media, and Ethics degree program.
-Students will identify a project of interest that meets the criteria for either scholarly interest or professional development.
-Students will substantially progress their original project over the duration of the course.
+Students would identify a project of interest that meets the criteria for either scholarly interest or professional development.
+Students would substantially progress their original project over the duration of the course.
 Ultimately, enrollees must present their findings or final project in a live audience or pre-recorded format, in addition to the submission of the special project materials for course credit.

 COMM 3603